Call For An Appointment

 Open Door Health Center's clinic in Mankato primarily serves 12 counties in southern Minnesota comprising of Brown, Blue Earth, Faribault, Rice, Freeborn, Le Sueur, Martin, Nicollet, Sibley, Steele, Waseca and Watonwan counties.

 Open Door's Mobile Medical and Mobile Dental clinics rolled out in March 2012.
-We currently provide service in three southern Minnesota towns: Dodge Center, Gaylord, and Marshall.
+We currently provide service in three southern Minnesota towns: Dodge Center, Gaylord, Marshall and now Worthington.
 These clinics are open to anyone and will see patients from multiple counties surrounding the service locations.

 Please feel free to print or share our brochures.
 If you would like brochures sent to your organization or more information on our programs, click here and let us know the quantity of English and Spanish needed and/or questions you may have.